ran1tha/corona2/README.md

 **DISCLAIMER**

-* **Data considered here is recorded starting from 15th March 2020.
+* **Data considered in this repo is recorded starting from 15th March 2020.
 [This is when WHO recognized Sri Lanka as a country that spreads COVID-19 via Local Transmission.](https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200315-sitrep-55-covid-19.pdf?sfvrsn=33daa5cb_8)** <br>

 * **Primary data source is [The Epidemiological Unit, Ministry of Health, Sri Lanka.](epid.gov.lk)**